 Whenever a fault is detected in any of the sensors, the indicator lights will flash in specific ways to indicate the problem.

 The following look-up table describes each error condition and shows the flashing light sequence that results.

-After repairing the problem, press the test button to cycle the control through the test routine.
-This will confirm that the fault has been repaired and that correct control action has been restored.
-For detailed Sensor testing instructions see Data Brochure D 001.
+After repairing the problem, press the test button to cycle the control through the test routine and confirm that the fault has been repaired and that correct control action has been restored.